 Incumbent telephone companies, including AT&T Inc. ("AT&T") and Verizon Communications, Inc. ("Verizon"), offer video and other services in competition with us, and we expect they will increasingly do so in the future.
 These companies are able to offer two-way video, data services and provide digital voice services similar to ours in various portions of their networks.
 In the case of Verizon, high-speed data services (fiber optic service ("FiOS")) offer speeds as high as or higher than ours.
-In addition, these companies continue to offer their traditional telephone services, as well as service bundles that include wireless voice services in areas serving approximately 30% and 4%, respectively, of our estimated passings and we have experienced customer losses in these areas.
+In addition, these companies continue to offer their traditional telephone services, as well as service bundles that include wireless voice services provided by affiliated companies.
+Based on internal estimates, we believe that AT&T and Verizon are offering video services in areas serving approximately 30% and 4%, respectively, of our estimated passings and we have experienced customer losses in these areas.
 AT&T and Verizon have also launched campaigns to capture more of the multiple dwelling unit ("MDU") market.
 AT&T has publicly stated that it expects to roll out its video product beyond the territories currently served although it is unclear where and to what extent.
 When AT&T or Verizon have introduced or expanded their offering of video products in our market areas, we have seen a decrease in our video revenue as AT&T and Verizon typically roll out aggressive marketing and discounting campaigns to launch their products.